 - Local or Family Connection – Where applicants fall within the same band, preference will be given to those applicants residing in the county of Wiltshire at the time of the application or who have family currently residing on the site.

 - Financial History – Applicants with a known history of rent arrears will not be included on the register unless there is evidence that rent arrears have been cleared and regular payments have been made at another site, house or property for a period of not less than 6 months.

-- Impact on Site Management - Applicants will not be included on the registers that have a previous history of unacceptable behaviour serious enough to make them unsuitable to be residents on the council’s sites.
+- Impact on Site Management - Applicants will not be included on the registers that have a previous history of serious anti-social behaviour.

 Examples of such behaviour include but are not limited to: